diannamcallister/CommunityHelp/README.md

 * To login as regular user, username: user, password: password
 * Upon logging in, user will be taken to tasks page (tasks shows up differently depending on admin or regular user)

+### Login/Signup Page Routes
+* In order for a user to login, they must enter their correct email and password, which then are sent through a post call with endpoint /users/login to verify the user exists.
+If the user exists they are sent to the tasks page where they can see tasks in their location.
+If the user does not exist, an error message is shown and they cannot proceed to the tasks page and can try again.
+* In order for a user to register, they must enter their name, location, profession, password (atleast 6 characters) and an email which is not in use.
+Once they enter these, a new user is sent through the endpoint
+/api/users and they are sent to the tasks page.
+If they do not enter all fields, if the user is invalid or inuse, or if their password is too short, an error message is shown and they can try again.

 ### Users Page ###
 <img src="https://github.com/csc309-fall-2020/team17/blob/master/viewOfPages/UsersPage/user_users_page.png" width="400" height="250" />